Inexpensive Options For Medical Care When You Don’t Have Insurance

 How Much Does It Cost To See A Doctor Without Insurance?

 Seeing a doctor without insurance can seem overwhelming – even those with insurance feel the same way.
 The bad news is that costs can vary and there really isn’t a definitive answer as to how much it can cost you.
 It also doesn’t mean that just because you have no insurance that you’ll pay more than someone who does.

 Before heading to the doctor, call and ask about approximate costs, including possible treatments and procedures.
 Be honest about your financial situation and your ability to pay – providers can be very understanding and, in most cases, happy to negotiate a lower fee.

 Another option is to speak with direct primary care providers.
 Some charge patients a monthly fee so that patients can get heavily discounted services that outweigh the fee or for unlimited visits with their physicians.

 Don’t forget telehealth options, where you don’t need to see a doctor in person for non-emergency situations.
 You get access to doctors on demand 24/7.
 Many companies charge a low fee to do so.
 For example, HealthTap costs $99 per person per year whereas Teledoc is from $49 each visit.

-Healthcare costs can be expensive – it can feel stressful having to navigate it without insurance.
-That’s why it’s important to shop around and be as prepared as you can.
-Your health depends on it.
+Healthcare costs can add up quickly – it can feel stressful having to navigate expenses without insurance.
+That’s why it’s important to shop around, explore options and be as prepared as you can.
+Afterall, your health depends on it.